borrageiros/webhook-git-script/README.md

 The server will start, by default on port 3000, unless specified otherwise by the `PORT` environment variable.

 ## 🛠️ Usage

+### 📝 Viewing Logs

+Navigate to `http://your-server-ip-or-domain:PORT/` in your web browser.
+You will be prompted to enter the `GIT_SECRET` to view the execution logs.
+The interface displays the last 100 log entries.

 ### ➕ 1.
 Adding a New Project Script